paulremo/NRPMHandbook/02_NRPMHandbook/methodologies/handbook/reliability_prediction_taxonomy_handbook_coverage.md

 (methodo_4_4)=
 ## Coverage of spacecraft elements and failures in this handbook

-The following subsections give a brief overview on the coverage in terms of spacecraft elements and failure root causes provided in the handbook’s model part ({numref}`methods`).
+The following subsections give a brief overview on the coverage in terms of spacecraft elements and {term}`failure root causes <Failure root cause>` provided in the handbook's model part ({numref}`methods`).

 (methodo_4_4_1)=
 ### Elements coverage